EricFromCanada/byte-bucket/README.rst

   Language module for BBEdit and TextWrangler which highlights elements in reStructuredText files and lists section titles in the function pop-up menu.
 Recognizes both standard reST directives and Sphinx additions.

+  I recommend also setting these options for editing reStructuredText: enabling auto-indent and auto-expand tabs, setting tab width to 3 spaces, disabling soft wrap text, and setting the page guide to 80 characters.

 JavaScript
 ----------